Take a sneak peek at the new NIST.gov and let us know what you think!

-Dr. Hamadani received a B.S. in physics from University of Texas at Dallas (summa cum laude) in 2001, and a Ph.D. also in physics from Rice University (2007) under the guidance of Prof. Douglas Natelson.
-His dissertation work was titled, "Electronic Charge Injection and Transport in Organic Field-Effect Transistors".
-Behrang has published 22 peer-reviewed journal articles and has given over 10 invited presentations and 18 contributed talks on his research at national and international conferences, universities and industrial research labs.
-He is currently a member of the American Physical Society, and the Materials Research Society.
-He frequently serves as a reviewer for journal publications, as well as serving as a panelist on the National Science Foundation proposal review committees on topics related to energy, electronic materials and device physics.
+Dr. Hamadani has published more than 30 journal articles and regularly attends conferences and other academic venues to present his research findings.
+He is currently a member of the American Physical Society and the ASTM E44 standard committee on solar energy and contributes to PV standards revisions.
+He frequently serves as a reviewer for journal publications, as well as serving as a panelist on the National Science Foundation proposal review committees and other funding agencies on topics related to energy, electronic materials and device physics.
 He also occasionally teaches fundamental physics courses to college students.

 Energy and Environment Division